-I am also passionate about sharing our research and the many new discoveries throughout astronomy with my students and the public.
+I am passionate about sharing our research and the many new discoveries throughout astronomy with my students and the public.
 Astronomy comprises some of the most fundamental and deepest questions we have: Are there other planets like Earth in the Universe capable of supporting life like ours?
 Where did the building blocks of life come from?
 How old is our Universe?
 As astronomers, it is our job to translate our results, presented in technical and detailed papers, into compelling and meaningful information that is accessible to everyone.
 I strive to do this both within my classroom and in public lectures, discussions and star parties.
 You can find upcoming events on my Outreach Page.

 Note: I am in the process of updating my website.
 So check back often to see the new additions!